Why Compare IN10 Car Insurance?

 Raise Your Voluntary Excess

-A higher excess could cut your premium.
-Make sure the amount is one you could genuinely afford if you needed to claim.
+Choosing a higher voluntary excess may reduce your premium, depending on the insurer and your circumstances.
+Make sure the amount is one you could genuinely afford to pay if you needed to make a claim.
+Terms, eligibility and premiums vary between insurers.

 6